Get Weekly Coaching Tip

 Invite your prospect for lunch, coffee, golf, seminars, etc.

+Winning clients requires a unique approach to contacting and communicating with them that puts them at ease.
 Find creative reasons to stay in touch with your prospect.
 The more ways you stay in touch with them, the more they will think of you when a need arises.

 Reality is that not every prospect will become a client.
 Your prospect’s business may fail, your prospect may pass away, or your prospect may hire another business advisor.
 However, if you are persistent and creative in your follow up contacts with your prospects, many of them will eventually become clients.